MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Added an MSI command line parameter that lets you suppress Desktop icon creation when you install Microsoft Edge.
 The following example shows how to use this new parameter: <br>
 `MicrosoftEdgeEnterpriseX64.msi DONOTCREATEDESKTOPSHORTCUT=true`<br>
-There will be a group policy to support this update in an upcoming release.
+There will be a group policy to support this functionality in an upcoming release.

 ### Policy updates